Attorney–client privilege: Crime–fraud exception

 The crime–fraud exception can render the privilege moot when communications between an attorney and client are themselves used to further a crime, tort, or fraud.
 In Clark v.
 United States, the U.S. Supreme Court stated that "A client who consults an attorney for advice that will serve him in the commission of a fraud will have no help from the law.
 He must let the truth be told."
 The crime–fraud exception also does require that the crime or fraud discussed between client and attorney be carried out to be triggered.
 U.S. courts have not yet conclusively ruled how little knowledge an attorney can have of the underlying crime or fraud before the privilege detaches and the attorney's communications or requisite testimony become admissible.

 Tax evasion

 A person who is worried about accusations of illegal activities, such as tax evasion, may decide to work only with an attorney or only with an accountant who is also an attorney; some or all of the resulting communications may be privileged provided that all the requirements for the attorney–client privilege are met.
 The mere fact that the practitioner is an attorney will not create a valid attorney–client privilege with respect to a communication.
-For example, if the practitioner provides business or accounting advice rather than legal advice attorney–client privilege might not be established.
+For example, if the practitioner provides business or accounting advice rather than legal advice, then attorney–client privilege might not be established.

 In the United States, communications between accountants and their clients are usually not privileged.
 Under federal tax law in the United States, for communications on or after July 22, 1998, there is a limited federally authorized accountant–client privilege that may apply to certain communications with non-attorneys.